-This will prevent the Auto-Correction feature from highlighting misspelled words in red underline and stop OS X from automatically applying suggestions as you type.
+This will prevent the Auto-Correction feature from highlighting misspelled words in red underline and stop your Mac from automatically applying suggestions as you type.

 Selecting language for Auto-Correction

-If you select the Automatic by Language option, OS X will automatically switch to the right dictionary on a per-app basis, based on its background analysis of your document.
+If you select the Automatic by Language option, your Mac will automatically switch to the right dictionary on a per-app basis, based on its background analysis of your document.

 To add dictionaries to this list, or remove ones you don’t need, choose Set Up in the pop-up menu and drag the languages into the order your prefer and deselect ones that shouldn’t be used when spelling is being checked automatically by language.